 “This is amazing,” said Chief Gary Batton recently, looking at the daily Census response rates displayed on the GIS mapping software.
 “Literally, we had a need, and the map folks came right to the rescue,” he said.
 “They never cease to amaze me.”

-Chief Batton pointed out their flexibility, noting their successful efforts to map on a daily basis the spread and incidents of the COVID-19 pandemic within the tribe’s 10.5 county service area as well as throughout Oklahoma, Arkansas, and Texas.
+Chief Batton pointed out their flexibility, noting their successful efforts to map on a daily basis the spread and incidents of the COVID-19 pandemic within the tribe’s service area as well as throughout Oklahoma, Arkansas, and Texas.
 The GIS group also created a mobile dashboard incorporating several layers of data to show, in real-time, which areas may be at a higher risk based on both health indicators and economic data.

 “The locational intelligence we create has become a new frontier of opportunity for the Choctaw Nation,” said Dustin Holt, Senior GIS Manager.
 “Our future plans are to continue meeting the everyday needs of the Nation and prepare for the future.
 As technology advances, big data gets bigger, and artificial intelligence (AI) and the Internet of Things (IoT) becomes ubiquitous.”